-This permit lies immediately west of the main feed gas supply for both the GLNG and APLNG liquefaction plants in Gladstone.
+This permit lies immediately west of the main feed gas supply for both the Gladtsone LNG and the Australia Pacific LNG liquefaction plants in Gladstone.
 The exploration work done by Blue Energy to date has identified a Contingent Gas resource of 101 PJ in the Late Permian Bandana Formation Coals.
 Additional exploration potential for both oil and gas within the permit is high, with the Group having identified both oil prospectivity, and Early Permian coal seam gas and stratigraphically trapped gas potential.

-The Company continues to engage with parties in both the domestic and export LNG sectors who are interested in purchasing gas in the Contingent Resource category.
+The Group continues to engage with parties in both the domestic and export Liquefied Natural Gas ("LNG") sectors who are interested in purchasing gas in the Contingent Resource category.

-The Group has lodged Potential Commercial Areas (PCA's) applications covering this tenure with the Queensland Department of Natural Resources, Mines and Energy.
+Blue Energy lodged Potential Commercial Areas (PCA's) applications covering this tenure with the Queensland Department of Natural Resources, Mines and Energy in 2017, and as at 30 June 2020, were still being considered by the Department.